 Minimum Contribution Increases (Phasing)

 By law, minimum auto enrolment pension contributions are due to increase over time.
 This is known as phasing.
-The first increase took place last April at the start of the 2018/19 tax year.
-The second increase will take place on 6th April 2019.
+The first increase took place at the start of the 2018/19 tax year on 6th April 2018.
+The second increase came into effect from 6th April 2019.

 On the 6th April 2018, the total minimum contribution increased from 2% to 5%.
-Employers are now required to contribute a minimum of 2%.
-Employees need to contribute the remaining 3%.
-Minimum contributions will undergo further increases on 6th April 2019, with the total minimum contribution rate increasing to 8%, representing a 3% employer and 5% employee contribution.
+Minimum contributions faced further increases on 6th April 2019, with the total minimum contribution rate now at 8%.
+Employers are now required to contribute a minimum of 3%.
+Employees need to contribute the remaining 5%.

 BrightPay 2018/19 and BrightPay 2019/20 can seamlessly handle the respective increases, with various options depending on the different scenarios.

 - If 2% employer and 3% employee is currently being contributed to an employee’s pension pot, BrightPay will automatically uplift these workplace pension contributions to the minimum 3% employer and 5% employee from 6th April 2019, with no action required in BrightPay by the employer.